datalad-handbook/book/docs/basics/fill_ds.rst

 inconvenient is that both books were saved *together*.
 You begin to wonder: "A Python book and a Unix book do not have that much in common.
 I probably should not save them in the same commit.
 And ... what happens if I have files I don't want to track?
-A ``datalad save -m "some commit message"`` would write all of that into the history!"
+A ``datalad save -m "some commit message"`` would write all of what is currently in my dataset and untracked or modified into the history!"

 And you're absolutely right with that!
-First, it is good practive to save only those changes together that belong together.
+First, it is good practice to save only those changes together that belong together.
 We do not want to squish completely unrelated changes into the same spot of our history, because it would get very nasty should we want to revert *some* of the changes without affecting others in this commit.